by Steve Schwinghamer, Historian

 “Should the advent of a few colored people into Canada militate strongly against our American immigration then it would become serious…It would be unwise to retard the prospective advent of 200,000 good white people on account of the admission of a limited number of colored people.
 In addition to this, the sentiment is so strong throughout the districts in which these people are settling that I am obliged to appreciate and recognize public opinion and make the recommendation that this work of bringing in numbers of colored people be intercepted by such prohibitory means as the wisdom of the Department may deem expedient.”

-Those prohibitory means included remarkable efforts to discourage African-Americans at their points of origin, even before they undertook a journey to the border.
+Those prohibitory means included remarkable efforts to discourage Black Americans at their points of origin, even before they undertook a journey to the border.
 Canadian immigration officials selectively enforced immigration regulations and used deceptions, fees, bribery, and other irregular methods to prevent Black settlement in Canada in the early twentieth century.

 - Form letter repeatedly prepared by Laval Fortier and others for use above the signature of W.D.
 Scott.
 Many examples from 1910-1911 exist in Department of Immigration, “Immigration of Negroes from the United States to Western Canada”, Library and Archives Canada, RG 76 Volumes 192-193, File 72552 (hereafter File 72552).
 The referenced example was W.D.
 Scott to P.H.
 York, Ottawa, 17 October 1910, File 72552 Pt 2.